alejandrosandi22/chat-app/README.md

 ### Description

 It is an chat application, where you can text and send images or files to communicate with other users.
-The purpose of this project is to practice development through a chat application, to improve and learn by doing, using technologies such as
+The purpose of this project is to practice development through a chat application, to improve and learn by doing.
-TypeScript, Next.js, GraphQL, PostgreSQL.

 ### Installation